 Asset-based lending (ABL) is borrowing which is achieved by using business assets as collateral.
 The types of assets used as collateral for asset-based lending include accounts receivables, inventory, and PP& E. Asset-based lending is used for several purposes, including:

-- Meeting the working capital needs of growing companies whose funding needs exceed their cash inflows from earnings or equity
+- Meeting the working working capital needs of growing companies whose funding needs exceed their cash inflows from earnings or equity

 - Seasonal businesses requiring a build-up of inventory to meet seasonal demand